vaibhavs-codewiz/react-/07_pswd_gnrtr/learn.md

 * input varies depending on type attribute , the default value of type is text.
 * input shows up the value of value attribute.
 * attributes of input tag : The <input> element is so powerful because of its attributes; the type attribute, described with examples above, being the most important.
 Since every <input> element, regardless of type, is based on the HTMLInputElement interface, they technically share the exact same set of attributes.
 However, in reality, most attributes have an effect on only a specific subset of input types.
 In addition, the way some attributes impact an input depends on the input type, impacting different input types in different ways.

+in core react the code goes into js file and execute on browser so we can use the window object as it is available in browser. but in nextjs there happens server-side rendering and hence window object not available .